growexx/react-native-boilerplate/README.md

 6. Run `npm install` to install dependencies
 7. Run `cd ios` and `pod install`
 8. Follow all the instructions listed just after this section in Configuring iOS environment
-9. Follow renaming steps given below to rename displayname
+9. Follow renaming steps given below to rename displayname & version
 10. Start the packager with `npm start`
 11. Connect your device or use emulator that's installed in your pc
 12. Run the test application: